 (Understanding yourself is a pathway to understanding others.)

 Separate yourself from your mind.
 Observe it.
-Question it’s beliefs, behavior protocols concerning social interactions and the emotions surrounding them.
-Begin the process of creating beliefs, behavior strategies and protocols that are a reflection of you being the observer who looks and questions.
+Question it’s beliefs, emotions, thoughts concerned with your interactions with others and the world around you.
+Begin the process of creating beliefs, behavior strategies and protocols that are a reflection of you being the observer who looks and questions your own thoughts and behavior.
 In this you will gain mental clarity by which I mean you will form ideas and concepts through which you will see yourself, others and the world more accurately.
 Again meditation can be a way for us to go beyond normal levels of introspection and this could be a method you could use to make a strong effort at this and slowly begin to use this state of observation in your day to day routine.
 Then again you may be the type to concentrate profusely on the concept and the need for meditation/introspection and go right into becoming intensely observant of your thoughts, emotions and actions on a daily basis.

 When you get some time study the Zen practice of zazen.
 This can be a way for you to learn to become mindful, to practice becoming disentangled from thoughts and emotions and come to realize that in being caught up in them you can be led astray, creating problems for yourself and those around you.